-I'm looking up to people who are living their dreams and creating a living out of it.
+I’m looking up to people who are living their dreams and creating a living out of them.
 People who are motivated to try new things and are creative in their own way.

-4 - You started foil windsurfing earlier this year.
-Tell us your first impressions and what you like with this new dimension of windsurfing.
+4. You started foil windsurfing earlier this year.
+What’s your impressions with windfoiling?

-5 - We have seen you jumping high on a windfoil.
-Could you describe the basic technique to jump higher on a windfoil?
+5. We have seen you jumping high on a windfoil, could you describe your basic technique to jump higher on a foil?

 It’s actually quite easy: The foil always produces lift, so if you fly down low over the water surface and then release the pressure off the board, you will kick in the air.
 Use the lift from the foil and make a proper chop hop.
 It will catapult you high above the surface, even without a chop.

-6 - Is there any risks to destroy the board’s fin box or the foil itself when jumping ?
+6. Is there any risk to destroy the board’s fin box or foil itself when jumping?

 Sure, there is a huge amount of pressure working on your foil and fin box, even when you just are foiling straight.
 Therefore, I did some additional reinforcements around my fin box on my own custom “Red Ferrari Foilboard”, just to be sure it will hold.